 Who is an Elementary School Counselor?

-An Elementary School Counselor is a certified professional who works within a child's total environment to assist him/her in addressing his/her academic, behavioral, emotional and social needs.
+An Elementary School Counselor is a certified professional who works within a child's total environment to assist them in addressing their academic, behavioral, emotional and social needs.

-A School Counselor helps to empower children to feel good about themselves and aids them in the process of making positive decisions that lead to healthy and meaningful lives.
+A School Counselor helps to empower children to feel good about themselves and aids them in the process of making positive choices that lead to healthy and meaningful lives.

 An Elementary School Counselor serves children and their families, teachers, administrators and the community.